Before you begin

 Click Check my progress to verify the objective.

-Verify that the siege-vm cannot access the HTTP Load Balancer.
+Verify that the siege-vm cannot access the Application Load Balancer.

 The output should look like this: